ekernan/reproducible-research/content/organization/_index.md

 I work on many different projects at the same time, and I'll come back to a project 6 months or a year later.

-  I don't want to spend much time figuring out where things are and how things were created: have a `Makefile`, and keep notes.
+  I don't want to spend too much time figuring out where things are and how things were created: have a `Makefile`, and keep notes.
 But notes are not necessarily correct while a `Makefile` would be.